hmjubayed/laravel-config-writer/README.md

 ## Support

-This provider is designed to be used in Laravel from `5.4` version.
+This provider is designed to be used in Laravel from `8.x` version.

 ## Setup

 Install through composer:
 ```
-composer require "jubayed/laravel-config-writer"
+composer require jubayed/laravel-config-writer dev-master
 ```

 Add this to `app/config/app.php` under the 'providers' key: